mdibian/facecognition/README.md

 ## Usage example

-Well, It will count your entries too, so, do your best! :)
+You will have an entry count, so, do your best! :)

 (It seems to detect anime faces too, how cool is that?)